Fishtown Analytics raises $12.9M Series A for its open-source analytics engineering tool – TechCrunch

 But Handy argued that the company needed this time to prove that it was on to something and build a community.
 That community now consists of more than 1,700 companies that use the dbt project in some form and over 5,000 people in the dbt Slack community.
 Fishtown also now has over 250 dbt Cloud customers and the company signed up a number of big enterprise clients earlier this year.
 With that, the company needed to raise money to expand and also better service its current list of customers.

-“We live in Philadelpha.
+“We live in Philadelphia.
 The cost of living is low here and none of us really care to make a quadro-billion dollars, but we do want to answer the question of how do we best serve the community,” Handy said.
 “And for the first time, in the early part of the year, we were like, holy shit, we can’t keep up with all of the stuff that people need from us.”

 The company plans to expand the team from 25 to 50 employees in 2020 and with those, the team plans to improve and expand the product, especially its IDE for data analysts, which Handy admitted could use a bit more polish.